 - The addressed MCU will receive all data frames until a new address frame is received.
 The other Slave MCUs, which still have the MPCMn bit set, will ignore the data frames.

 - When the last data frame is received by the addressed MCU, the addressed MCU sets the MPCMn bit and waits for a new address frame from master.
-The process then repeats from 2 if extract microcontroller atmega128v firmware.

 Using any of the 5- to 8-bit character frame formats is possible, but impractical since the Receiver must change between using n and n+1 character frame formats.